 Annual 4-day End to End – Waterfall Badge

-The annual Iroquoia Club End to End consists of four hikes over two weekends and will take place in the fall each year.
+The annual Iroquoia Club End to End event consists of four hikes over two weekends and will take place in the fall each year.
 The section is approximately 122.5 km. long and each hike averages 30 km. or more with one being 27.2.
-This is a challenging, but richly rewarding series of hikes.
+This is a very challenging, but richly rewarding series of hikes.
 Volunteers will be at “check points” with water and snacks along the way.
-The hike will be completed independently and at your own pace, which means there is no official hike leader, hikers must understand and follow the trail blazes.
+There is no official hike leader, hikers must understand and follow the trail blazes.
 Hikers must be able to finish each hike by 5pm (approximately 9 hours per day)